Parallel Deep Neural Networks Have Zero Duality Gap: Neural networks with ReLU activation

 Similar to case of parallel deep linear networks, the parallel deep ReLU network also achieves zero-duality gap.
 Therefore, to find the global optimum for parallel deep ReLU network is equivalent to solve a convex program.
+This proves the second part of Theorem \ref{thm:informal}.

+Based on the strong duality results, assuming that we can obtain an optimal solution to the convex dual problem \eqref{relu_deep:d_prl}, then we can construct an optimal solution to the primal problem \eqref{relu_deep:p_prl_mod2} as follows. \begin{theorem} Let $\bLbd^*$ be the optimal solution to \eqref{relu_deep:d_prl}.
+Denote the set of maximizers